Create hope through action this World Suicide Prevention Day

 2. Checking in on others

-3. Donating to Mind in Bradford – our services save lives and just £15 funds half an hour of one-to-one crisis support for someone experiencing mental health crisis.
+3. Donating to Bradford District and Craven Mind – our services save lives and just £15 funds half an hour of one-to-one crisis support for someone experiencing mental health crisis.

 Our crisis service, Sanctuary, provides a calm, non-clinical, safe space for anyone aged 16+ experiencing mental health distress.
 It is often used as an alternative to going to hospital.
 Between April 2020 and March 2021, this service helped 992 people at 2,995 attendances and made 1,746 follow up calls.
 More than 40 per cent of attendances were by men.